 Steady, Rapid Growth

-The number of U.S. hospitals offering palliative care services has been growing rapidly for over a decade.
-Researchers report that the number of programs in US hospitals with 50 or more beds increased from 658 in 2000 to over 1700 in 2012.
-[Source: American Hospital Association Annual Hospital Surveys and data from the Center to Advance Palliative Care’s (CAPC) National Palliative Care Registry™.)
+The number of U.S. hospitals offering palliative care services has grown rapidly.
+Over the past 16 years, the percentage of hospitals (50 or more beds) with a palliative care program has tripled, from 25% to 75%.
+[Source: American Hospital Association Annual Hospital Surveys and data from the Center to Advance Palliative Care’s National Palliative Care Registry™.]

 By establishing patients’ goals of care through skilled communication and management of complex pain and symptoms, palliative care teams can meet seriously ill patients’ needs and help them avoid unwanted and expensive crisis care.
 Palliative care programs also link diverse hospital departments and services for effective and efficient use of hospital resources.